ExTremeBloc™ Crawl Space Insulation

 Will never lose insulating value

 The thermal performance of ExTremeBloc™ insulation is stable over time, assuring the R-value meets design requirements over the life of the structure.
-The polymeric film facer on both sides of the panels ensure that ExTremeBloc™ is more durable against typical job site handling such as transport, storage, and installation.
+The polymeric film facer on both sides of the panels ensures that ExTremeBloc™ is more durable against typical job site handling such as transport, storage, and installation.

 Easy to install and clean